ruanbekker/ruanbekker.github.io/source/_posts/2017-11-07-setup-a-concourse-ci-server-on-ubuntu-16.markdown

 - https://concourse.ci/hello-world.html
 - https://github.com/starkandwayne/concourse-tutorial

+## What is Concourse CI:

+Concourse CI is a Continious Integration Platform.
+Concourse enables you to construct pipelines with a yaml configuration that can consist out of 3 core concepts, tasks, resources, and jobs that compose them.
+For more information about this have a look at their [docs](https://concourse.ci/concepts.html)

 ## What will we be doing today

 We will setup a Concourse Server on Ubuntu 16.04 and run the traditional `Hello, World` pipeline